Performance per watt: Definition

 The performance and power consumption metrics used depend on the definition; reasonable measures of performance are FLOPS, MIPS, or the score for any performance benchmark.
 Several measures of power usage may be employed, depending on the purposes of the metric; for example, a metric might only consider the electrical power delivered to a machine directly, while another might include all power necessary to run a computer, such as cooling and monitoring systems.
 The power measurement is often the average power used while running the benchmark, but other measures of power usage may be employed (e.g. peak power, idle power).

 For example, the early UNIVAC I computer performed approximately 0.015 operations per watt-second (performing 1,905 operations per second (OPS), while consuming 125 kW).
 The Fujitsu FR-V VLIW/vector processor system on a chip in the 4 FR550 core variant released 2005 performs 51 Giga-OPS with 3 watts of power consumption resulting in 17 billion operations per watt-second.
 This is an improvement by over a trillion times in 54 years.

 Most of the power a computer uses is converted into heat, so a system that takes fewer watts to do a job will require less cooling to maintain a given operating temperature.
 Reduced cooling demands makes it easier to quiet a computer.
 Lower energy consumption can also make it less costly to run, and reduce the environmental impact of powering the computer (see green computing).
 If installed where there is limited climate control, a lower power computer will operate at a lower temperature, which may make it more reliable.
 In a climate controlled environment, reductions in direct power use may also create savings in climate control energy.

 Computing energy consumption is sometimes also measured by reporting the energy required to run a particular benchmark, for instance EEMBC EnergyBench.
 Energy consumption figures for a standard workload may make it easier to judge the effect of an improvement in energy efficiency.

-Performance (in operations/second) per watt can also be written as operations/watt-second, or operations/joule, since 1 watt = 1 joule/second.
+When performance is defined as operations/second, then performance per watt can be written as operations/watt-second.
+Since a watt is one joule/second, then performance per watt can also be written as operations/joule.

 FLOPS per watt

 FLOPS per watt is a common measure.
-Like the FLOPS (Floating Point Operations Per Second) metric it is based on, the metric is usually applied to scientific computing and simulations involving many floating point calculations.
+Like the FLOPS (floating point operations per second) metric it is based on, the metric is usually applied to scientific computing and simulations involving many floating point calculations.